-We cannot live in the future forever.
-While this exercise over the past two weeks has been fun, we must come back to planet Earth and deal with all this ‘Suckiness.’
+We cannot live in the future.
+While the exercises over the past two weeks have been fun, we must all face the days ahead.

-Here’s some truth for you.
-Things on this planet of ours, Earth, will not get better overnight.
-In fact, the time it will take for us to get to some resemblance of a healed world could quite possibly take more time than you and I have; meaning, we may never see it in our lifetimes.
+Let’s be honest with ourselves and accept that things on this planet of ours will not get better overnight.
+In fact, the time it will take for us to get to some resemblance of a healed world will probably take more time than you and I have.
+Meaning: We may never see it in our lifetimes.

-That is how evolution of any species or civilization works.
+This is how the evolution of any species or civilization works.
 But that does not mean this life of ours is lost.
-Someday people on Planet Rasta may be discussing the role we played in creating their paradise.
-The question therefore becomes: Will you be the superheroes in their stories; or the supervillains?
+Someday history books may be discussing the role we played in creating their better world.
+The question therefore becomes: Will we be the superheroes in their stories or the supervillains?

 QUESTION FOR REFLECTION: